Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: DORI : Discriminative Orientation Reasoning Intelligence

-Drawing on established frameworks in cognitive neuroscience, DORI decomposes object orientation understanding into the four dimensions introduced in \cref{tab:dimensions}, each corresponding to a separable perceptual or reasoning mechanism identified in the visuospatial literature as diagnostically meaningful~\cite{harris2024interpreting, frick2014development, 10.1002/hbm.20328, 10.3389/fpsyg.2015.00490}.
-We do not claim a strict developmental mapping; rather, this decomposition motivates \emph{why} orientation understanding must be evaluated along multiple targeted axes, and \emph{what} kinds of visual and cognitive processing each axis demands.
-Below, we describe how each dimension is applied as concrete evaluation tasks in DORI. \textbf{1.
-Frontal Alignment} evaluates the fundamental ability to perceive how an object's front-facing surface is oriented relative to the viewer - a prerequisite for any orientation-based reasoning.
-Humans rapidly identify which way an object is facing (\eg, deciding if a vehicle is approaching or departing) by recognizing structural and functional features such as faces, headlights, or entrances.
-However, we require additional reasoning steps for orientation interpretation~\cite{Kourtzi01022002}, such as assessing objects' angular relationship with the viewing plane {defined as the imaginary plane onto which a scene is projected onto}.
 For MLLMs, we assess this frontal alignment capability through two complementary tasks: \textbf{view parallelism analysis}, which quantifies the degree to which an object's frontal surface deviates from being parallel to the image plane, providing angular measurements (\eg, is a chair directly facing the camera or at a 45-degree angle). \textbf{Directional facing perception} asks the cardinal direction an object's front is oriented relative to the camera position (\eg, whether a desk is facing toward, away, leftward, or rightward from the viewer's perspective).
 This dual assessment is supported by research that reports viewpoint-invariant recognition of frontal features operates through different neural mechanisms than precise angular estimation~\cite{harris2024interpreting}.
 Prior work also demonstrates MLLMs' inability to perceive object frontality (\eg, confusing left/right perspectives) even when provided with bounding boxes~\cite{tong2024eyes, shiri2024empirical}, often being on par with random predictions~\cite{yin2025multimodal}. {For objects whose frontality is difficult to define (\eg, symmetric objects like a ball), models are expected to respond with the "Cannot be determined" option, which is provided as a choice in every question (see example in \cref{fig: prompt_strructure}).}